-If you need temporary power or an auxiliary power source for your job site or business, there are several details to consider before renting a power generator.
-The main topic of discussion here is one that is often overlooked: power distribution – determining the best method to deliver power to the points where it is needed.
+If you need a temporary power source for your job site or business facility, there are several details to consider before renting a power generator.
+The topic of discussion here is power distribution for rental generators: determining the best method to deliver power to the points where you need it.

 The most effective solution to your power distribution needs is often determined through the assistance of your local Power Rental Representative, but we’ll explain some of the main considerations along with a few available options to help you prepare.